-As Suncorp Group currently conducts its banking and insurance business in Australia and New Zealand, its performance is influenced by the level and cyclical nature of business activity in Australia and New Zealand.
-This in turn, is impacted by both domestic and international economic and political events.
-A weakening in the Australian and/or New Zealand economies, and/or in the economic and business conditions of other countries, may have an adverse effect on Suncorp Group's financial condition and on the results of its operations.
-This includes reduced demand for products and services but also lower investment returns and increased costs, which could adversely affect Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
+A weakening in the Australian and/or New Zealand economies, and/or in the economic and the flow on economic impacts from other countries, may have an adverse effect on the Suncorp Group's financial condition and on the results of its operations.
+This includes reduced demand for products and services but also lower investment returns and increased costs, which could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.